gene-git/dns_tools/README.md

  - *--serial_bump*
    Bump all serials.
-Not usually needed as happens auotmatically
+Not usually needed as happens auotmatically This implies *--sign* so that signed zones stay consistent.

  - *--keep_include*
    Keep temp file which has $INCLUDE expanded